« Back to page Overview

 During the COA meeting, all of the commissioners in the work group review the readers’ recommendations, formulate a work group recommendation for consideration by the full COA, and draft a letter of instructions to the site visitor or a decision letter.
 The recommendations from each work group are discussed and ratified by the full COA at its final plenary session.
 The COA letters are signed by the chair of the COA.

-On the first business day after the conclusion of the COA meeting, decision letters and letters of instruction to the site visitor(s), along with the COA decision and rationale for the decision, are mailed.
+Thirty (30) days after the conclusion of the COA meeting, official COA decision letters and letters of instruction to the site visitor(s), along with the COA decision and rationale for the decision, are mailed.
 Letters of instruction are addressed to the site visitor(s) with a copy to the chief administrator of the program.
 Decision letters are addressed to the president or chancellor, and a copy is sent to the chief administrator of the program.

 The COA has one standing committee, the Executive Committee, which serves in place of the COA between commission meetings.
 The committee is composed of the COA chair, the work group chairs, and the director (ex officio) of the Office of Social Work Accreditation (OSWA).
 At COA meetings the Committee’s work includes the following.